paul-ollis/vim-vpe/docs/api/api.vpe.panels.rst

         .. py:method:: add_panel(panel: Panel)

-            Add a panel an the end of the panel list.
+            Add a panel to the end of the panel list.

         .. py:method:: format_panel(panel: Panel)